Qumulo/docs/hardware/c-192t-c-432t-k-432t/replacing-hardware-components.md

 ---
 title: "Replacing the Hardware Components in Your C-192T, C-432T, and K-432T Nodes"
-summary: "This topic explains how you can replace the hardware components in C-192T, C-432T, and K-432T nodes."
+summary: "This section explains how you can replace the hardware components in C-192T, C-432T, and K-432T nodes."
 permalink: /hardware/c-192t-c-432t-k-432t/replacing-hardware-components.html
 redirect_from:
   - /c-192t-c-432t-chassis-replacement.html